Jelmerro/csv-inator/README.md

 ## License

-csv-inator and main icon are licensed as MIT, see LICENSE for details.
+csv-inator and main icon are made by [Jelmer van Arnhem](https://github.com/Jelmerro) and are licensed as MIT, see LICENSE for details.

 The name was devised by [M4Y](https://github.com/fabiaant).